lgommans/dro.pm/README.md

 # Dro.pm - drop 'em - share files, links, text

-This project is old and ugly but I uploaded it anyway because people are interested in it.
+This project's code is old and ugly but I uploaded it anyway because people are interested.

+**Note:** *the current version on Github is a beta, and is not yet live.
+You can run it locally to preview the new feature that's in beta!*

 **File info**